 3. If you have white appliances, a soft shade of gray will contrast nicely instead of looking like you’ve tried to match the appliances (impossible) and failed.

-4. DO NOT slap just any gray on your kitchen cabinets if everything else in your kitchen still tells a story of another era.
-The best advice I give every day to my clients is to be careful of mixing something too new and trendy with‘existing, not changing, dated elements.
+And here's a good tip: DO NOT slap just any gray on your kitchen cabinets if everything else in your kitchen still tells a story of another era.
+The best advice I give every day to my clients is to be careful of mixing something too new and trendy with existing, not changing, dated elements.

 Yesterday and today all in one space is not a look that will make you happy when you walk in the door.